stoyan-vuchev/responsive-scaffold/README.md

 implementation("com.github.stoyan-vuchev:responsive-scaffold:<version>")
 ```

-* Or if you're using a `libs.versions.toml` catalog, declare it there.
+* Or if you're using a `libs.versions.toml` catalog, declare it in the catalog instead.

 ```toml
 [versions]